Skip to main content

 111

-A half adder is a simple combinational circuit that adds two single-bit binary numbers and produces a sum and a carry output.
+A half adder adds two single-bit binary numbers and produces a Sum and a Carry.
+It needs one XOR gate (for the sum) and one AND gate (for the carry).

 Input AInput BSumCarry